 - kidney disease

-What some experts argue, however, that a number of factors other than HIV can contribute significantly to these problems.
+What some experts argue, however, is that a number of factors other than HIV can contribute significantly to these problems.
 Consider the following:

 Translator's Note: This tells you that suffers from an eternal vasculitis that has earned me two pulmonary embolisms (almost went to the double room) and at least half a dozen thrombophlebitis; to avoid major risks submitted myself to a relatively simple surgery that installed a filter in the vena cava that has no other purpose than to prevent formed clots in the veins of the lower limbs gain access to my body can, when little, make a " emboliazinha "pulmonary and, at best, a stroke of unknowable consequences.
 That's because I have only 51 years and embolisms began in 2005 when I was 41 years